go-critic/go-critic/docs/overview.md

 ```

-`flagDeref` is syntax-only checker (fast).> Dereferencing returned pointers will lead to hard to find errors
+> Dereferencing returned pointers will lead to hard to find errors
 > where flag values are not updated after flag.Parse().

+`flagDeref` is syntax-only checker (fast).
 <a name="paramTypeCombine-ref"></a>
 ## paramTypeCombine
 Detects if function parameters could be combined by type and suggest the way to do it.